meisterlampe99/cmd_scripts_vivado/README.md

 launch folder, to ensure that Vivado logs are dumped there instead.
 Then remove the potentially dangerous delete commands from the batch files.
 - [ ] Add a similar example for a ZYBO board and the ZUBoard 1CG (Zynq US+)
+- [ ] Make shell scripts for UNIX?